 As a cruelty-free brand, animal welfare is equally important to us.
 That’s why our vegan shower gel range is approved by both the Vegan Society and PETA, and unlike some high-street soaps, our range does not contain animal fats.

 Do you use soap or shower gel?
-Join the conversation at @GreenPeopleUK or by commenting in the section below.
+Join the conversation at @GreenPeopleUK or get help finding your perfect natural shower gel with our UK customer care team on 01403 740350.